fraserlove/gpt-alpha/README.md

-# GPT
+# GPT-α
 A full implementation of a Generative Pre-trained Transformer (GPT) model following the architecture of OpenAI's [GPT-2](https://cdn.openai.com/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) and [GPT-3](https://arxiv.org/abs/2005.14165) models as well as [nanoGPT](https://github.com/karpathy/nanoGPT) by Andrej Karpathy.
 The model is implemented in PyTorch and supports both single-GPU and multi-GPU training.
 The model is trained on the 10B token subset of [fineweb-edu](https://arxiv.org/pdf/2406.17557), a large-scale dataset of educational content.
-The model can be found on the Hugging Face Model Hub [here](https://huggingface.co/fraserlove/gpt-124M).
+The model can be found on the Hugging Face Model Hub [here](https://huggingface.co/fraserlove/gpt-alpha).

 The model surpasses GPT-2 124M on [HellaSwag](https://arxiv.org/pdf/1905.07830) after just 5B tokens and surpasses GPT-3 125M after 38B tokens.
 This is a 20x improvement over GPT-2 124M and 7.8x improvement over GPT-3, which were trained on 100B tokens and 300B tokens respectively.
 Training the model for 1 epoch of the 10B fineweb-edu subset, with a batch size of 16, took ~3.5 hours on 8x A100-SMX4 40GB GPUs.